TheAkash2002/Budget-Manager-Revamped/lib/notification/README.md

 ## Reading Notifications

-1. main() calls initializeNotificationService()
+1. SplashController Requests for SMS permission and "Show Notifications" permission locally using permission_handler.
-2. Request for SMS permission and "Show Notifications" permission
+2. SplashController calls hasNotifReadingPermission i.e. "checkNotifReadingPermission" method call is made on platform through mainMethodChannel.
 3. A "princeAkash/main" MethodChannel is created and a function "initializeService" is called which takes a rawHandle as input.
 4. Android MainActivity has set up a handler for "princeAkash/main", where
-    - "initializeService" checks if Notification Reading permission is granted.
+    - "initializeService": If notifReadingPermissionGranted() returns true, it calls internal initializeService() which starts NotificationListener service
-    - If not granted, permission is requested
+    - "checkNotifReadingPermission": Returns with a boolean stating whether the app is allowed to listen to notifications or not.
-    - if granted, initializeService() is called which starts NotificationListener service.
+    - "requestNotifReadingPermission": Opens the Settings screen to allow the app to listen to notifications.
 5. On receiving a Notification, NotificationListener.onNotificationPosted is fired.
 This sends out an intent aimed at NotificationBroadcastListener.
 6. On receiving an SMS, NotificationBroadcastReceiver gets fired due to AndroidManifest